prankard/gaggiuino_front_panel/Readme.md

 - Clip could be made slightly easier to snap in the 2 sides, I had to use a thin blade to pull in the clip fully.
 - Laser cut outer edge need to account for laser cutting size, (so make the outside edge slightly thicker)

+# Attribution

+Thanks to of course the [Gaggiuino](https://gaggiuino.github.io/#/) project

+And thanks to @Loogle with their [Gaggiuino Logo](https://www.printables.com/model/261455-gaggiuino-branding) vector file